Table of contents

 3. What was the goal of Laika’s space flight?

-a) to investigate Moon’s surface and to discover if there are any bones
+a) to investigate the Moon’s surface and to discover if there are any bones

 b) to determine whether space travel was risk-free for humans